 There are numerous materials that a tooth can be filled with to restore the shape, color, and function of the tooth.
 Considerations for different materials include:

-Composite reasins are plastic type materials which are tooth color and are used where natural appearance is desired.
-The tooth colored material is placed directly in the cleaned cavity, and hardened by a blue colored light.
+Composite resins are plastic-type materials, which are tooth color and are used where a natural appearance is desired.
+The tooth-colored material is placed directly in the cleaned cavity and hardened by blue-colored light.

 Porcelain fillings which are called inlays or onlays are fillings made from a laboratory after an impression is made of the tooth with the missing areas from the decay.
 The porcelain cover is then bonded to the tooth to restore the missing area.
 These are used when a very large portion of the tooth was affected with decay and was removed, leaving a large missing area.
 These can last much longer than conventional fillings.

 Gold fillings are also called inlays and onlays are composed of an alloy of gold, copper, and other metals, and are made in a laboratory.
 These fillings are well tolerated by the gums and cause less wear to the opposing teeth than porcelain.
 They also frequently last longer than 20 years.
 For these reasons, many authorities consider gold the best filling material.
 However, it is also the most expensive choice and requires multiple visits.